Designations Congruent with Things: Chapter 23

 Ugh, brain, you give me hope, Newt says.

-He begins humming Evangeline while making a shallow cut along the line he marked, which yesssssssss, actually, kind of hurts a lot, he knew it would of course; the hand has a lot of nerves for evolutionary reasons.
-The kids are super interested in this as a concept—the whole deal: the slicing, the pain, the biohacking ethos—they’re identifying hardcore with this scalpel work he’s doing in a fascinated, horrified, empathetic, traumatized way, but they’re holding things together, doing a weird, subtle thing to his brain that he’s not sure he likes but not sure he objects to either; there’s some kind of reward-based thing going on here, because the acute and noxious scalpel stimuli is blending with something cognitively satisfying, not in the hive-mind-style intense reward for drifting way, but in a way that instead approximates intense satisfaction.
+He begins humming Evangeline while making a shallow cut along the line he marked, which yesssssssss, actually, kind of hurts a lot, he knew it would, of course; the hand has a lot of nerves for evolutionary reasons.
+The kids are super interested in this as a concept—the whole deal: the slicing, the pain, the biohacking ethos—they’re identifying hardcore with this scalpel work he’s doing in a fascinated, horrified, empathetic, traumatized way, but they’re holding things together, doing a weird, subtle thing to his brain he’s not sure he likes but not sure he objects to either; there’s some reward-based neurochemistry going on here, because the acute and noxious scalpel stimulus is blending with something cognitively satisfying, not in the hive mind-style intense reward for drifting way, but in a way that instead approximates gratification.

 Newt isn’t sure how he feels about this, other than awesome with a side of horrified fascination.